simpleiot/simpleiot/docs/DEVELOPMENT.md

 ## Backend architecture

-Currently the backend architecture is very simple as everything is driven by REST apis.
-Eventually, we'll need to have goroutines running collecting data, etc and figure out how to flow data through the system.
+Currently the backend architecture is very simple as everything is driven by REST APIs.
+Eventually, we'll need to have goroutines running collecting data, running rules, etc. and figure out how to flow data through the system.